opds-community/drafts/opds-2.0.md

 ### 4.1.
 OPDS Publication

-An OPDS Publication is essentially a Readium Web Publication without the requirement to include a `spine` collection:
+An OPDS Publication is essentially a Readium Web Publication without the requirement to include a `readingOrder` collection:

 * it <em class="rfc">must</em> be identified by the following media type: `application/opds-publication+json`
 * it <em class="rfc">must</em> contain at least one [Acquisition Link](#43-acquisition-link)